The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2026-2029: Livemesh Addons Beaver Builder XSS Flaw

-CVE-2026-2029 is a stored cross-site scripting vulnerability in the Livemesh Addons for Beaver Builder WordPress plugin that allows authenticated attackers to inject malicious scripts.
-This article covers technical details.
+CVE-2026-2029 is a stored cross-site scripting vulnerability in the Livemesh Addons for Beaver Builder WordPress plugin.
+Attackers with Contributor-level access can inject malicious scripts.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2026-2029 Overview